This site is not affiliated with Apple Inc.

 Who is going to court and am I represented?

-Mr Justin Gutmann is the proposed class representative.
+Mr Justin Gutmann is the Class Representative.
 A class representative is a person who acts on behalf of all members of the class.
 He is responsible for making sure their interests are put first throughout the conduct of the claim.
 Mr Gutmann has been approved as the Class Representative in another competition claim.

 Mr Gutmann has spent a large proportion of his professional life dedicated to public policy, market research and, specifically, to consumer welfare.
 His final post prior to retirement was as a Head of Research and Insight at Consumer Focus, the UK’s statutory consumer champion, and later Citizens Advice, during which time he gained experience in the mobile technology sector where his work focussed on market dominance in both the handsets market and network provider’s market.

-Mr Gutmann’s main responsibilities will be to act in the best interest of the class and to act fairly and adequately, in order to obtain the best possible outcome for the Class Members.
+Mr Gutmann’s main responsibilities are to act in the best interest of the Class and to act fairly and adequately, to obtain the best possible outcome for the Class Members.

-Once approved by the Competition Appeal Tribunal, Mr Gutmann will conduct the claim against Apple Inc. on behalf of all class members, except for those who opt-out.
+Mr Gutmann conducts the claim against Apple on behalf of all class members, except for those who opt-out.

-During the proceedings, Mr Gutmann will be responsible for communicating with the class and for issuing formal notices.
+During the proceedings, Mr Gutmann is responsible for communicating with the class and for issuing formal notices.
 Communication will occur via updates and announcements on this website, email correspondences, and written notices.
-Mr Gutmann is also supported by a Consultative Group, which is made up of industry experts, which he may consult if he wishes.
+Mr Gutmann is also supported by a Consultative Group, which is made up of industry experts and which he may consult if he wishes.

-Who are the solicitors instructed by the Proposed Class Representative?
+Who are the solicitors instructed by the Class Representative?

 Mr Gutmann has instructed the law firm Charles Lyndon to represent him in the claim.
 Charles Lyndon is one of the UK’s leading consumer-focused litigation firms and has extensive expertise in competition law.